GET THE QUICK GUIDE

 The problem

 The sad reality is that the overwhelming majority of autistic young people experience anxiety that significantly reduces their quality of life.
+Many are also dealing with burnout and depression.

 At school they are struggling to learn and connect with peers.
+Some are disengaged, or unable to go to school at all.

-Parents feel lost and helpless.
+Parents feel overwhelmed, lost, and helpless.

 Schools are struggling to meet the needs of neurodivergent students.